dtklumpp/loops-conditionals/README.md

 ```

 ### Alien Attire
-1. Kristyn's left shoe has traveled through time and space and turned up in Thom's accessories drawer!
-Remove Kristyn's shoe from the array and save it to the variable `kristynsShoe`.
+1. Remove Kristyn's shoe from the array and save it to the variable `kristynsShoe`.
 Use that variable to add Kristyn's lost shoe to Thom's accessories array.

 ### Dress 'em Up
-1. Modify your code to put together **3 separate outfits** for Kristyn and Thom.
-Put the output in a sentence to tell us what we'll be wearing.
-Mix and match!
+1. Let's create some outfits for both Kristyn and Thom.
+Select 3 elements from `kristynsCloset` and inject them into a sentence that reads, for example, "Kristyn is wearing green pants, a right sock, and marshmallow peeps" so that "green pants", "right sock", and "marshmallow peeps" are dynamically injected into the string.
+Do the same thing for Thom using `thomsCloset`.
+(Here's a suggestion that's not required: If you really want to challenge yourself, see if you can make the selections randomly from each of their arrays.)

 <hr>
 &#x1F534; The commit message should read: <br>